 What to do on Guyam Island

 Guyam Island is tiny.
 But if you are in dire need of some swimming, sunbathing, relaxing, drinking and playing basketball – then this is THE place to be.
 There is a little bar/restaurant on the island, but I recommend bringing your own food.
 Food poisoning is not big news in the Philippines and fresh water is not easy to come by on these small islands.
 So think out it as a picnic on an island!

 Basketball is huge in the Philippines and you will see lots of courts everywhere.
 No island is too small, not even Guyam.
 So don’t be afraid to ask the local guys if you can join the game if you have some energy to spare 🙂

 Siargao Island Hopping Tour

 Forget doing an island hopping tour in Siargao.
-The tour consists of three islands and Guyam Island is esentially the only one you really want to see.
-Daku island is bigger and attracts a lot of tourists in general.
+The tour consists of three islands and Guyam Island is essentially the only one you really want to see.
+Daku Island is bigger and attracts a lot of tourists in general.
 Naked Island is just a sandbank in the middle of the sea.
 So if you have been on any sandbank before, you will not be amazed by this one.
-There are a lof of people and boats parked there.
+There are a lot of people and boats parked there.
 Which is what kind of takes away the whole ‘naked’ concept out of it.